Julienne Irwin

 Julienne Irwin (born March 14, 1993) is an American singer from Bel Air, Maryland, United States.
-Irwin was a finalist on the second season of America's Got Talent.
+She rose to national attention as a finalist on the second season of America's Got Talent in 2007.

-Biography
+Early life

-Prior to her America's Got Talent debut, Irwin has stated she has never performed publicly or received any vocal lessons.
-According to her bio on the NBC website, Irwin attended Harford Christian School where she was a cheerleader and became the class president.
-She is also said to want to sing the national anthem at Camden Yards, the home of the Baltimore Orioles.
+Irwin was raised in Bel Air, Maryland.
+Prior to her America's Got Talent debut, she had never performed publicly or received vocal lessons.
+According to her biography on the NBC website, she attended Harford Christian School, where she was a cheerleader and served as class president.
+A devoted country music fan, Irwin described the genre on her official website as a constant presence in her daily life, and she has also spoken about the importance of her education in shaping who she is.
+One of her stated ambitions was to sing the national anthem at Camden Yards, home of the Baltimore Orioles.

-Irwin is a very devoted country music fan.
-In her own words, on her public website, she states:

-I live for country music.
-If it didn't exist, a huge piece of my life would be missing.
-It wakes me up in the morning and puts me to sleep at night, and it's on my mind 24 hours a day.